PowerSheetco/rss-reader-upwork/README.md

 * Add personal notes to job posts
 * Upwork doesn't show you when exactly the job was posted (down to seconds) - we do
 * Customize the content of your emails notifications
-* indicpensable tool for every upwork freelancer
+* Indispensable tool for every freelancer
-* Gives you peace of mind when using Upwork
+* Gives you peace of mind when working on Upwork

 [Subscribe to newsletter](https://docs.google.com/forms/d/e/1FAIpQLScpRhK8vhKuAUBLmjoeZ8768dXokRD1uhjTe9xjINVBPk7ewA/viewform?usp=sf_link) to stay in touch